 Guests are permitted to take photographs during the ceremony but they must not use a flash or leave their seat.

-Complimentary refreshments will be served in the Hub after each ceremony.
+Complimentary picnic hampers can be collected from the Hub after each ceremony.